-Goodmorning and its sunny shine here my mornings are getting warmer…My shawl is still on standby just in case… my shoulders or knees need warming up…Tuesday is the day where all you Pickle addicts can pickle and pucker…Don’t you love that initial intake of breath when the vinegar hits your taste buds…??
+Good morning and it’s sunny shine here my mornings are getting warmer…My shawl is still on standby just in case… my shoulders or knees need warming up…Here are some recipes for you pickle lovers… Pickle addicts can pickle and pucker…Don’t you love that initial intake of breath when the vinegar hits your taste buds…??
 Makes you give a little involuntary shiver…

 You still have time to make some last-minute pickles…